Key Roles and Healthy Sources of Amino Acids

 - Aspartic acid

 It’s also worth noting that bone broth and collagen powders are especially rich in glycine and proline–two of the conditionally essential amino acids.
 This is important for several reasons.
-First, most people eat mostly muscle meat, which is low in these amino acids.
-So supplementing your diet with bone broth and collagen protein is a great way to ensure you get a good variety of amino acids.
+First, most people eat mostly muscle meat, which is a low source of these conditionally essential amino acids.
+So supplementing your diet with bone broth and collagen protein is a great way to ensure you get a good variety of all the sources of amino acids your body needs.
 Second, glycine and proline are great for healing your gut.
-And third, because glycine and proline are the key building blocks of collagen, consuming them helps your body strengthen and build new collagen.
+And third, because glycine and proline are the key building blocks of collagen, using them as a source of amino acids helps your body strengthen and build new collagen.
 This means healthier joints, firmer skin, and stronger hair and nails.
 Yes, please!

-There are many factors at play when it comes to digesting protein and successfully breaking it down into amino acids.
+There are many factors at play when it comes to digesting protein and successfully breaking it down into a source of amino acids for your body.
 And a lot rides on the health of your gut.
 This means if your gut is sick, it might be difficult for your body to fully digest protein and give your body the amino acids it needs.
 In this case, it’s best to eat proteins that are already partially broken down such as those found in slow cooked meats, bone broth, and collagen protein powders.

-Soups, stews, and smoothies with healthy proteins are also good choices.
+Soups, stews, and smoothies with healthy proteins are also good choices to use as a source of amino acids.
 In addition, it’s always important to thoroughly chew your food.
 First, it’s easier for your body to digest smaller pieces of food than larger chunks.
 Second, the process of chewing gets your digestive juices flowing.
 This includes your stomach acid, which is absolutely necessary for protein digestion.
 Ironically, many people take antacids to reduce the production of stomach acid in an effort to treat heartburn and reflux.
 But in most cases, the problem isn’t high amounts of stomach acid.

 Usually, the level of stomach acid is too low.
 And in this state, foods can be difficult to digest.
 They then sit in your stomach too long and travel back up the pipe.
 This means taking antacids may be just adding fuel to the fire and could potentially lead to amino acid deficiencies.

-There’s a lot buzz about supplementing with amino acids.
+There’s a lot of buzz about using supplements as a source of amino acids.
 Some argue that taking them before or after a workout helps build more muscle.
 This may be true, but this is not without risks.
-Plus, if you’re eating a whole foods diet (such as my 21-Day Bone Broth Diet or 10-Day Belly Slimdown), I think you can obtain all the amino acids your body needs.
+Plus, if you’re eating a whole foods diet (such as my 21-Day Bone Broth Diet or 10-Day Belly Slimdown), that should be the main source of amino acids your body needs.
 Especially because both of these plans focus on nutrient rich foods as well as help you heal your gut and lose weight simultaneously.
-In general, I don’t recommend supplementing with individual amino acids.
+In general, I don’t recommend using supplements as a source of individual amino acids.
 There may be a time and place for this, but if so, I believe it should be done with the help of a professional.
 Otherwise, you may cause more harm than good as well as waste a bunch of money.

 Amino acids are a slice of life.
 They’re necessary for almost every structure and function within your body.
 And eating healthy, clean sources of protein regularly should supply you with all the amino acids you need.
 But keep in mind your body also needs an abundance of other nutrients.
 Including many that work synergistically with amino acids.
 So don’t skimp on the colorful fruits and veggies and healthy fats.
 Keep it real and balanced!